 An estimated 90 percent or more of large companies use applicant tracking systems to help manage hiring efforts.

 An estimated 90 percent or more of large companies use applicant tracking systems to help manage hiring efforts.
-By automating many parts of the application and evaluation process, the right ATS helps companies save incredible amounts of time and money.
+By automating many parts of the application and evaluation process, the right Applicant Tracking Systems (ATS) helps companies save incredible amounts of time and money.

 The challenge for companies is, of course, to find the right system.
 There are hundreds of options available to suit different industries, objectives and price points.
 What are the most popular systems and what types of companies are using them?

 The analytics experts at LinkUp decided to dig in to uncover the answers.
-After researching LinkUp’s unique dataset of 3 million jobs from 50,000 companies, we found some pretty compelling information.
+After researching LinkUp’s job data of 3 million jobs from more than 50,000 companies, we found compelling information.
 We identified nearly 150 ATS options currently in use, and while there are some clear winners, not everyone is opting for the heavy hitters.

 Because we love a good collection of compelling data, we decided to investigate further and find out whether the most popular ATS selections would vary by industry.
 After all, different industries can have vastly different hiring needs.